Euclideon/udSDKPython/src/samples/readme.md

 To run these samples the src/udSDK and src/samples should be added to your interpreters `PYTHONPATH`

+By default the sample scripts will open a browser window on login to udCloud - if you posess an api key then it can be set in `sampleLogin.py` to skip this step when

 <!-- TODO: Fill this section below with metadata about this sample-->
 ```
 Language:              Python3